ddc-java-10/permissions-demo/README.md

 An example invocation of `PermissionsService.checkPermissions` is in the `MainActivity.checkPermissionsOnce` method, which is itself invoked by`MainActivity.onCreate`.

+### Displaying custom explanation text for permissions

+In the permissions interaction flow recommended by Google (which is the flow implemented here), if there are permissions that the user has previously declined to grant, _but has not instructed Android not to request again_, the app may display the rationale or explanation for these permissions to the user, prior to requesting the permissions again.

+`PermissionsService` automatically displays an `AlertDialog` with this text, constructed from the list of previously-denied permissions in the following manner:

+* The permission name is split into parts on the `'.'` character&mdash;e.g. `"android.permission.INTERNET"` is used to create a `String[]` containing the values `{"android", "permission", "INTERNET"}`.

+* A `string` value resource name is constructed from final element of the name parts array, converted to lower case, prepended to `"_explanation"`.
+In the example above, the `string` resource name would be `internet_explanation`.

+* If a `string` resource exists with the name constructed as described above, the value of that resource is used as the explanation text; otherwise, the full permission name (e.g. `"android.permission.INTERNET"`) is used.

+* The explanation text for all such permissions is combined, with the `'\n'` (new line) character between them.
+The result of this join operation is the text displayed to the user in an `AlertDialog`.

+The `values/strings.xml` resource file in this project has sample explanations (mostly just placeholder text) for all of the permissions specified in `AndroidManifest.xml`.

 ### Receiving permission grant results

 If `PermissionsService.checkPermissions` determines that one or more permissions must be requested from the user, the standard Android permissions dialog will be be displayed (possibly following the display of an information dialog, stating the rationale for any such permission previously denied by the user).
 After the user selects the desired action (**Deny** or **Allow**) for all of the permissions in question, the activity's `onRequestPermissionsResult` method is invoked.
 In general, all that method will need to do is check the value of the `requestCode` parameter, and&mdash;if it matches the value passed in the `checkPermissions` invocation&mdash;invoke the `PermissionsService.updatePermissions` method.